Find a Doctor

 - Serves as a national model for developing successful research programs.

-- Is a national leader in cardiovascular research, with three clinical studies recognized on the American Heart Association's Top 10 list of scientific advances in heart disease and stroke for 2012.
+- Is a national leader in cardiovascular research, with three clinical studies recognized on the American Heart Association's Top 10 list of scientific advances in heart disease and stroke.

 Innovation has always been the focus at Saint Luke’s Mid America Heart Institute since its founding more than 25 years ago.
 As the nation’s first heart hospital, and a part of the premier health system in the Kansas City region, Saint Luke’s Mid America Heart Institute has earned a worldwide reputation for excellence in the treatment of cardiovascular disease.